uwetom/media-production-worksheets/week_02-create-avatars/README.md

 ![](images/generate-3d-1.jpg)

-Select Generation and Build and refine.
+Select Build and refine and then 'Generate'.

 ![](images/generate-3d-2.jpg)